coder-role/cyberrole/content/blog/Nibbles/index.md

 ![image.png](image%2015.png)

-It successfully runs and after a moment, I am now connected to the host in the “My Image” plugin directory.
+It successfully runs and after a moment, I am now connected to the host in the `My Image` plugin directory.
 I drop into a shell and learn that I am connected as the user, nibbler.

 ![image.png](image%2016.png)